DMJ Archive Login Register My Manuscripts

 4.2.
 Manuscript Preparation

-Before logging into the online submission system, you should prepare the following documents, which you will be asked to upload during electronic submission:
+Prior to logging into the online submission system, please prepare the following documents, which will be required during electronic submission.
+Manuscripts must include a title page containing the following information:

-• • A full statement to the editor about all submissions and previous reports that might be regarded as redundant publications of the same or very similar work.
+• • A full disclosure to the editor regarding any submissions or previous reports that might be considered redundant publications of the same or very similar work.

-• • A statement of financial or other relationships that might lead to a conflict of interest.
+• • A statement of any financial or other relationships that could lead to a conflict of interest.

 5.1.
 General Principles

-4) For the specific study design, it is recommended that authors follow the reporting guidelines, such as CONSORT (http://www.consort-statement.org) for randomized controlled trials, STROBE (http://www.strobe-statement.org) for observational studies, PRISMA (http://www.prisma-statement.org) for systematic reviews and meta-analyses, and CARE (https://www.care-statement.org) for case reports.
-A good source for reporting guidelines is the EQUATOR Network (https://www.equator-network.org/) and the U.S. NIH/NLM (https://www.nlm.nih.gov/services/research_report_guide.html).
+4) For the specific study design, authors should follow appropriate reporting guidelines, such as CONSORT (https://www.consort-statement.org) for randomized controlled trials, STROBE (https://www.strobe-statement.org) for observational studies, PRISMA (https://www.prisma-statement.org) for systematic reviews and meta-analyses, and CARE (https://www.care-statement.org) for case reports.
+Additional reporting guidelines can be found at the EQUATOR Network (https://www.equator-network.org) and U.S. NLM (https://www.nlm.nih.gov/services/research_report_guide.html).

 5.2.
 Original Articles

-The manuscript should be arranged in the following order: title page, abstract and keywords, main body (introduction, methods, results, discussion), conflicts of interest, funding statements, acknowledgments, references, tables, and figure legends.
-Original articles should be no more than 4,000 words (excluding abstract, references, figure or table legends), include no more than 50 references, and have no more than 6 figures/tables.
+Manuscripts should be organized as follows: title page, abstract with keywords, main text (introduction, methods, results, and discussion), conflicts of interest, funding information, acknowledgments, references, tables, and figure legends.
+Original articles should not exceed 4,000 words (excluding abstract, references, and tables or figure legends), include no more than 50 references, and contain up to six tables or figures.

-• • Title: The title of the manuscript should be no longer than 20 English words.
-The first letter of each word of the title must be capitalized.
-Acronyms should not be used in the title except for special situations.
+• • Title: The title should be no longer than 20 English words.
+Capitalize the first letter of each word.
+Avoid acronyms unless absolutely necessary.

-• • Corresponding author: The corresponding author’s name, postal code, address, and email should be included.
+• • Corresponding author: Include the name, postal code, address, and email of the corresponding author.

-• • Funding: A statement of the funding sources that have supported the work and the role of any sponsors or funders should be described.
-Also, describe the role of any sponsors or funders.
-If they had no role, include this sentence at the end of your statement: “The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.”
+• • Funding: Detail the sources of funding that supported the work and describe the role of any sponsors or funders.
+If they had no role, include, “The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.”

 2) Abstract and Keyword

-• • The abstract must be self-contained and clear without reference to the text.
+• • The abstract should be self-contained and comprehensible without needing to refer to the main text.

-• • The abstract of the original article should be concise (less than 250 words) and describe concisely the Background, Methods, Results, and Conclusion, in a structured format.
+• • It should be concise (fewer than 250 words) and structured to clearly describe concisely the Background, Methods, Results, and Conclusion.

-• • Three to ten keywords, reflecting the manuscript contents, must be provided at the end of the abstract in MeSH in Medline (http://www.nlm.nih.gov/mesh/MBrowser.html).
+• • Include three to ten keywords at the end of the abstract, reflecting the manuscript’s content, using MeSH terms in Medline (http://www.nlm.nih.gov/mesh/MBrowser.html).

-• • The clinical trial registration number must be provided at the end of the abstract.
+• • Provide the clinical trial registration number at the end of the abstract.

 3) Main text

-• • The main text should be structured as Introduction, Methods, Results, and Discussion.
-Use headings and subheadings in the Methods section and Results section.
-Every reference, figure and table must be cited numerically in the order mentioned in the text.
+The main text should be organized into the following sections: Introduction, Methods, Results, and Discussion.
+Use appropriate headings and subheadings in the Methods and Results sections.
+References, figures, and tables must be cited numerically in the order mentioned in the text.

-• • Introduction: A context or background for the study should be provided.
-State the specific purpose or research objective of, or hypothesis tested by, the study or observation.
-Cite only directly pertinent references, and do not include data or conclusions from the work being reported.
+• • Introduction: Provide context or background for the study.
+Clearly state the specific purpose, research objective, or hypothesis of the study.
+Only cite directly relevant references and avoid including data or conclusions from the current work.

 4) References